NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 does not introduce DNS breakage, the real DS record can be published on the parent zone and that concludes the actual DNSSEC deployment.

+Dry-run DNSSEC can further be used on already singed zones to test key rollovers.
+In this case a dry-run DS record for the future key is used next to the current DS record which itself needs to be also presented in the dry-run format.
+Validating resolvers that understand dry-run DNSSEC first try to validate with a dry-run DS before falling back to real DSes.

 For further end-to-end DNS testing, a new EDNS0 option code is introduced that a client can send along with a query to a validating resolver.
 This signals validating resolvers that the client has opted-in to DNSSEC errors for dry-run delegations.
-The resolver will still use DNS Error Reporting for dry-run errors but instead of the insecure answer it will provide the client with the SERVFAIL answer, same as with actual DNSSEC.
+The resolver still uses DNS Error Reporting for dry-run errors but instead of the insecure answer it provides the client with the SERVFAIL answer, same as with actual DNSSEC.
 These clients are called "wet-run clients".